Шедевры живописи, антикварные редкости, эксклюзивные артефакты — всё это в нашем Telegram-канале.

 Pyotr Vasilyevich Leonov

 P.V.
-Leonov, Cup & Saucer (Havana form, 1930s).
+Leonov, Cup and Saucer (shape "Havana" from the 1930s).
 Porcelain; overglaze painting

 Energy Enough for Twenty Lifetimes.
 Who Was Leonov?